Lakhankumawat/LearnCPP/R-Recursion/README.md

  - time complexity of this program is less compared to other methods for finding GCD and LCM

-# Taylor series by Horner's rule
+# Taylor series by Horners rule

  The value of the Exponential function can be calculated using Taylor Series.